urbit/urbit.org-reloaded/content/community/grants-and-bounties/typescript-airlock-library.md

 - When applying to work on the bounty, tell us a little about yourself and some projects you’ve worked on in the past.
 - You have 90 days from the time of approval to complete this bounty.
 - Successful completion of this bounty may result in an invitation to complete other Airlock library bounties.
 If you are interested in creating an Airlock library for a language other than the ones currently presented, please contact us at grants@urbit.org; it’s likely we’ll approve this as a proposal.

+## Milestones

+### Your work is finished
+3 stars
+You have completed your work and pushed it to a Github repo.